Last Updated on September 7, 2020 by Anne Thynne

 If you have been buying aquarium filters before, then you most likely have come across the name Rena Filstar.
 The brand name changed and they are now called the API Filstar.
 This brand of canister filters is known for their high-quality products that they deliver.

-What’s more, this filter combines a strong flow rate with a large capacity for the filtration media.
-These features mean that the filter can remove colors, compounds, and odors three times more effectively than when using carbon alone.
+What’s more, this filter combines a strong flow with a large capacity for the filter media.
+These features mean that the canister filter can remove colors, compounds, and odors three times more effectively than when using carbon alone.
 The Bio-Chem ZORB offers a resin-carbon blend that does the magic.

 - Easy start-up